-Overview of Use Cases Use case diagrams are built with the UML elements Actor and UseCase.
+Overview of Use Cases

+Use case diagrams are built with the UML elements Actor and UseCase.
 Actors are used to model the users of the Web system.
 Typical users of Web systems are the anonymous user (called User) in the MUC case study, the registered user (RegisteredUser) and the Web system administrator.
 Use cases are used to visualize the functionalities that the system will provide.
 The use case diagram depicts use cases, actors, and associations among them showing the roles the actors play in the interaction with the system, e.g., triggering some use cases.

 In addition to the UML features, UWE distinguishes between three types of use cases: navigation, process and personalized use cases.
 Navigation use cases are used to model typical user behavior when interacting with a Web application, such as browsing through the Web application content or searching information by keywords.
-The use case model of Fig. 7.2 for example includes the "navigation" (\square) use cases ViewMovie, Search and GoToExternalSite.
+The use case model of Figure 7.2 for example includes the "navigation" ( $\Box$ ) use cases ViewMovie, Search and GoToExternalSite.
 Process use cases are used to describe business tasks that end users will perform with the system; they are modeled in the same way as it is done for traditional software.
 These business tasks normally imply transactional actions on the underlying data base.
 We use "pure" UML notation for their graphical representation.
-Typical examples for business use cases are Register, CommentMovie, and BuyTicket.
-A third group of use cases are those that imply personalization of a Web system, such as ViewRecommendations and ViewLatestNews.
-They are denoted by a stereotype ${\rm Personalization}$ (${\rm Personalization}$ is triggered by user behavior.
+Typical examples for business use cases are those that imply personalization of a Web system, such as ViewRecommendations and ViewLatestNews.
+They are denoted by a stereotype "personalized" ( $\Sigma$ ).
+Personalization is triggered by user behavior.